UdelaRInterior/sympa/README.md

 # sympa
-This is an Ansible role which sets up a sympa
+This Ansible role configures Sympa and exposes the lists with Apache, also installing dkim certificates and configuring SSL.

 ## Requirements

-Debian or Ubuntu with a webserver that serves the sympa web app and a mysql database for it.
+Debian or Ubuntu with a webserver that serves the sympa web app and a PostgreSQL database or Mysql for it.
+Certbot to create certificates SSL.
+Download from the galaxy https://galaxy.ansible.com/geerlingguy/certbot Opendkim to create certificates dkim.
+Download from the galaxy https://galaxy.ansible.com/udelarinterior/opendkim

 ## Role Variables